achacttn/pf/README.md

 Non-standard gems used:

 -httparty

 -figaro

 -cloudinary

 To be added:

 -Notifications

 -Integrating more APIs (politifact, reuters, BBC... etc)

-Wishlist:
+Features:

--Ad space & monetization
+-Plenty of ad space & monetization